industrial-edge/vision-connector-sdk-and-plugin-examples/README.md

 ## Installation
 To build and prepare your camera connector for use in Vision Connector, we provide utility scripts.
 Users should use the scripts in `src/requirements` to install prerequisite packages.
 For detailed information, please refer to the [Installing the connector](docs/creating_and_using_a_custom_camera_connector.md#installing-the-connector) and [Packaging the connector](docs/creating_and_using_a_custom_camera_connector.md#packaging-the-connector) sections.

-## Step-by-Step Guide to building a connector
+## Step-by-Step guide to building a connector
 To use a custom camera connector in Vision Connector, you first need to prepare the corresponding package file.
-Once prepared, you can upload it to Vision Connector, adding your camera connector to the application in a few simple steps.
+Once prepared, you can upload it to Vision Connector.

+The following steps elaborate on preparing a package using the Vision Connector SDK and OpenCV as an example.
+However, users can adapt the process to suit their specific camera SDK or desired remote endpoint requirements.

 1. **Prepare the Development Environment**
     Ensure all prerequisites are installed and the development environment is set up as described in the [Development Environment Setup](docs/development_environment.md) section.